NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 The gold anodized aluminum cover provides RF shielding along with a heat sink interface.

 # ADRV900x Version
 Early engineering samples of the BytePipe_x9002 had a mix of ADRV9002 silicon.
-Early versions used the ADRV9002 RevB0 silicon while later versions used the ADRV9002 RevC0 silicon.
+These versions used the ADRV9002 RevB0 silicon while later versions used the ADRV9002 RevC0 silicon.
 Currently all released versions of the BytePipe_x9002 have the ADRV9002 RevC0 silicon.

 # Disclaimer
 ----------------------